Files

 Esri UN JSON to CIM XML

 EsriUN_to_CIMXML.fmw.
-Workspace for reading Esri UN JSON and creating CIMXML file against a CIM XML profile
+Workspace for reading Esri UN JSON and creating a CIMXML file against a CIM XML profile

 Inputs: